jeroenjanssens/jeroenjanssens.github.io/_posts/2013-09-19-seven-command-line-tools-for-data-science.markdown

 layout: post
 title:  "7 command-line tools for data science"
 date:   2013-09-19 12:00:00
+description: "Data science involves Obtaining, Scrubbing, Exploring, Modeling, and iNterpreting data.
+As a data scientist, I spend quite a bit of time on the command-line, especially when there's data to be obtained, scrubbed, or explored.
+And I'm not alone in this.
+Recently, Greg Reda discussed how the classics (e.g., head, cut, grep, sed, and awk) can be used for data science.
+Prior to that, Seth Brown discussed how to perform basic exploratory data analysis in Unix.
+I would like to continue this discussion by sharing seven command-line tools that I have found useful in my day-to-day work.
+The tools are: jq, json2csv, csvkit, scrape, xml2json, sample, and Rio."
+image:  /img/iris.png
 ---

 Data science is [OSEMN](http://www.dataists.com/2010/09/a-taxonomy-of-data-science/) (pronounced as awesome).